SanjarYusupjonov/SanjarYusupjonov/README.md

 ## Hi there 👋

 ## 🚀 About Me
-- 🎓 2nd-year Computer Science student at New Uzbekistan University
+- 🎓 3nd-year Computer Science student at New Uzbekistan University
 - 💻 Junior Software Developer at **Tenzorsoft**
-- 🌱 Currently deepening my knowledge in **Spring Boot & React**
+- 🌱 Currently deepening my knowledge in **Java**
 - 🤝 Open to collaborating on **Java backend projects**
 - ⚡ Fun fact: I enjoy solving problems on **LeetCode**